joeydec89/IoT_Assignment_1/Reflection.md

                Linux and  Git Commands.

-git push: To push the changes back to GitHub, type. git commit: git commit -m "Your message" git log: committe  changes to your local Git repository git push origin main: To push the changes back to GitHub git push: To push the changes back to GitHub git add : To commit the changes with a message describing them, type
+- git push: To push the changes back to GitHub, type.
+- git commit: git commit -m "Your message"
+- git log: committe  changes to your local Git repository
+- git push origin main: To push the changes back to GitHub
+- git push: To push the changes back to GitHub
+- git add : To commit the changes with a message describing them, type
+- **git status:...**
+- **cd**
+- **...**